-This proposal therefore eliminates the closed seasons on all lakes and ponds, and all rivers and streams with a few exceptions for areas associated with protecting trout and other fish from undue stress during the summer when river temperatures rise to stressful levels and they congregate in cooler water near mouths of tributaries.
-These exceptions retain these "thermal refuge" areas in portions of Trout Management Areas, Trophy Trout Streams, the Housatonic River, and the lower Salmon River.
+This proposal therefore eliminates the closed seasons on all lakes and ponds, and all rivers and streams with a few exceptions for closures of areas associated with protecting trout and other fish from undue stress.
+These exceptions are to retain thermal refuge closure areas in portions of Trout Management Areas, Trophy Trout Streams, the Housatonic River, and the lower Salmon River.

 Finally, this section currently includes a list of eleven tidally influenced rivers and portions of rivers designated as "Streams open to fishing throughout the year".
 The regulations for several fish species (Alewife, Blueback Herring, American Shad, trout) and methods of take (snagging, cast nets) differ from the general statewide regulations at these waters.
 As this proposal eliminates closed seasons on all rivers and streams, the designation of "Streams open to fishing throughout the year" is no longer appropriate.
-This proposal deletes this list of rivers and portions of rivers, and they will be added to section 26-112-46 and redesignated as "Tidal waters and tributaries".
+This proposal deletes this list of rivers and portions of rivers and they will be added to section 26-112-46 and redesignated as "Tidal waters and tributaries".

 Section 4.
 RCSA section 26-112-45 deals with limitations on the taking of specific species.
 This proposal adapts trout seasons and creel limits to conform with a provision of Public Act 21-12 that eliminated a closed season for trout.
-Several minor, conforming, and technical changes are also made.
+Several minor, conforming and technical changes are also made.

 Public Act 21-12 includes a provision prohibiting closed seasons for fishing for trout.
 Currently the general statewide closed season for trout, as provided in this section, lasts from March 1 to 6:00 am on the second Saturday in April, inclusive.
-There are a number of special management areas provided for in sec.
+There are also a number of special management areas provided for in sec.
 26-112-46 that either already have no close seasons or shorter closed seasons.
 There also is a statewide closed season for fishing at nearly all rivers and streams and closed seasons on many lakes and ponds, and these closed seasons generally coincides with the statewide closed season for trout.
 A concurrent proposal amending sec.
-26-112-44 eliminates these types of closed seasons and this proposal eliminates the statewide closed season for trout.
+26-112-44 eliminates nearly all of these closed seasons and closures and this proposal eliminates the statewide closed season for trout.

 This proposal establishes a daily creel limit of zero (catch-and-release fishing only) during the now eliminated closed period from March 1 through 6:00 am on the second Saturday in April.
 This daily creel limit choice is based on staff assessments of management options and angler preferences (as suggested by the results of a survey that was both posted on DEEP's Fish & Wildlife Facebook page and emailed to inland fishing license holders who had supplied an email address).
-The two most popular choices from the survey were 1) maintain the closed season regulations and 2) catch-and-release only for trout during the previously closed season.
+The two most popular choices from the survey was 1) maintain the closed season regulations and 2) catch-and-release only for trout during the previously closed season.
 The daily creel limit of zero during the previously closed season is expected to provide the best early season trout fishing opportunities, address angler preferences, and conserve stocked trout resources to maintain adequate trout fishing opportunities throughout the now extended spring trout fishing season.
 To maintain at least some of the Opening Day traditions the spring catch-and-release season will end on the second Saturday in April.